Esukhia/teachingtibetan.com/docs/interaction/oral-overall.md

 <!-- div:right-panel -->

-> Can introduce themselves and manage simple exchanges online, asking and answering questions and exchanging ideas on predictable everyday topics, provided enough time is allowed to formulate responses, and that they interact with one interlocutor at a time.
-Can make short descriptive online postings about everyday matters, social activities and feelings, with simple key details.
-Can comment on other people’s online postings, provided they are written/signed in simple language, reacting to embedded media by expressing feelings of surprise, interest and indifference in a simple way.
+> Can interact with reasonable ease in structured situations and short conversations, provided the other person helps if necessary.
+Can manage simple, routine exchanges without undue effort; can ask and answer questions and exchange ideas and information on familiar topics in predictable everyday situations.